rtcharity/resources.eahub.org/content/about/_index.md

 The EA Hub is a platform designed to inspire and facilitate collaboration between Effective Altruists.
 Whether you want to launch a project, run a group, network with other EAs or explore EA Survey data, the Hub is your port of call.

 The Hub was founded by Tom Ash in 2014, and managed by .impact.
-The rebooted Hub will continue to be maintained by [Rethink Charity](www.rtcharity.org).
+The rebooted Hub will continue to be maintained by [LEAN](https://rtcharity.org/lean/), a project of [Rethink Charity](www.rtcharity.org).

 The new Hub is being developed by a heroic team of Rethink Charity staff and volunteers: